Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 You must be on a recent Debian/Ubuntu release (`bullseye`/`bionic` respectively) in order to be able to install a BOSSA version that is capable of flashing the processor of the Duet 3 MB6HC/6XD.

+* To run from a USB drive, create a Linux Live USB install in your normal OS.
+For example, see [Ubuntu documentation here](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview).
+Plug the USB stick into your PC, and boot from it.
+Once booted (no need to install Linux, run it from the USB stick), send the following commands.
 * Open a Terminal window and install BOSSA:
   ```
   sudo apt install bossa-cli bossa -y